madprops/schoon/README.md

 Consider this scenario: You copied a bunch of files from a dir to another a while ago.
-But now you decided you don't want thiose files/directories that are scattered in there.
+But now you decided you don't want those files/directories that are scattered in there.
 If you're lucky you can just ctrl+z it, but if not you'll have to do something to select the files based on dir1 to remove them in dir2.
 This program automates this.
 You specify a template dir, and a target dir, and whatever files/dirs exist in the template will be removed in the target.

 For instance: